JGBs rise on ongoing concerns about Europe debt

 TOKYO, June 27 (Reuters) - Japanese government bonds rose on Wednesday, getting a safe-haven lift in the waning days of the April-June quarter from ongoing fears about Europe’s debt woes ahead of a meeting of regional leaders.

-Investors remained sceptical that a two-day summit of European Union leaders beginning on Thursday would result in any solid progress towards resolving the region’s debt crisis.
+* Investors remained sceptical that a two-day summit of European Union leaders beginning on Thursday would result in any solid progress towards resolving that region’s debt crisis.

 Some strategists expect the superlong tenor to benefit from month-end buying by pension funds to extend the duration of their portfolios, but others expect them to hold off and wait for better yield levels.